receevi/receevi/README.md

-# Whatsapp Webhook
+# Receevi - The Open Source WhatsApp Business Solution

 ## Shape project future with Your Feedback
-Help us improve our open-source "WhatsApp Webhook" project!
-Share your thoughts and suggestions in our community discussion: [Click here](https://github.com/whatsapp-webhook/whatsapp-webhook/discussions/2)
+Help us improve our open-source "Receevi" project!
+Share your thoughts and suggestions in our community discussion: [Click here](https://github.com/receevi/receevi/discussions/3)

 ## * IN PROGRESS *